fredoliveira-ce/rabobank-assignment/README.md

 ### TODO
 - [ ] Encrypt user password.
 - [ ] Extract secrets from the code.
-- [ ] Deploy application in some container orchestration
+- [ ] Deploy application in some container orchestration.
+- [ ] Configure PMD and spotbugs